puppetlabs/bolt/developer-docs/kerberos.md

 At present, Travis setup will:

-* Ensure that it can refer to itself as `samba-ad.bolt.test` (the same name that the container refers to itself inside the Docker UDN)
+* Ensure that it can refer to itself as `samba-ad.bolt.test` and `omiserver.bolt.test` (the same name that the containers refer to themselves inside the Docker UDN)
 * Install the Kerberos client package
 * Configure the Kerberos client with the approriate server (`samba-ad.bolt.test`) for the realm `BOLT.TEST`

 Automated tests (in `spec/bolt/transport/winrm_spec.rb`) verify that the correct TGT (ticket granting ticket) can be acquired from the Samba AD using `kinit` using the domain administrator account `Administrator@BOLT.TEST`.

-Previously added tests are still marked pending until other infrastructure within Docker is configured to use Kerberos.
+Despite having a correctly setup environment where OMI server can authenticate against Active Directory with Kerberos, the relevant tests are still marked pending due to a bug in interoperability between the winrm gem and OMI server.
+[BOLT-1476](https://tickets.puppetlabs.com/browse/BOLT-1476) captures the work remaining to get the tests passing.

 #### Local development